Order before 00:30 for next day delivery Extra 15% off on APP Earn £15 Credit? Over 194k reviews & 4.4 rated

 8. Spellcaster

-How to do the spellcaster
+How to do the Spellcaster

-• Hold a dumbbell in either hand.
+• Hold a dumbbell in each hand.

 • Swing the weights to the other side, dipping down to your hip before raising them again.
 Keep repeating this motion.